Online poker: Insider cheating

 Insider cheating occurs when a person with trusted access to the system (e.g. an employee of the poker room) uses their position to play poker themselves with an unfair advantage.
 This can be done without the knowledge of the site managers.

 Perhaps the first known major case came to light in October 2007, when Absolute Poker acknowledged that its integrity had been breached by an employee, who had been able to play at high stakes while viewing his opponents' hidden "hole" cards.
 The cheating was first brought to light by the efforts of players, whose saved histories of play showed the employee was playing as only someone who could see their opponents' cards could.

 In 2008, UltimateBet became embroiled in a similar scandal, with former employees accused of using a software backdoor to see opponents' cards.
 UltimateBet confirmed the allegations on May 29.
 The Kahnawake Gaming Commission announced sanctions against UltimateBet as a result.

 Collusion

 More mundane cheating involves collusion between players, or the use of multiple accounts by a single player.
 Collusion is not limited to online play but can occur in any poker game with three or more players.
 Most poker rooms claim to actively scan for such activity.
 For example, in 2007, PokerStars disqualified TheV0id, the winner of the main event of the World Championship of Online Poker for breaching their terms of service.

+In October and November 2025, online poker network GGPoker faced two separate integrity breaches during its flagship $10,300 GGMillion$ high-stakes tournaments.

+During the October 14, 2025 GGMillion$ final table, a player competing under the screen name "RealOA" was found to have shared his screen via Tencent Meeting and received real-time strategic advice from multiple individuals, including professional poker player Ren “Tony” Lin, a GGPoker brand ambassador at the time.
+GGPoker determined this constituted unauthorized real-time assistance.
+The operator permanently banned the player from its platform and related partner sites, confiscated $250,523 in winnings, and redistributed funds to affected players.
+Lin was indefinitely suspended and contributed $96,380 toward restitution.

+In November 2025, GGPoker identified that the account "Hinaru" in a separate GGMillion$ event had been operated by an individual other than the registered account holder, a practice commonly referred to as "ghosting".
+The account was blocked prior to the final table livestream and subsequently blinded out.
+Both individuals involved were permanently banned, and $115,752.22 in winnings was redistributed.